 Sustainability Resources can assist municipalities, industries, and development professionals navigate the regulatory pathways for Wastewater Reuse.
-Our Senior Policy Director, Lisa M. Fox has actively supported the development of water and regional planning regulations, policies, and frameworks and provides expert advice to all our clients on water reuse, water sustainability, integrated resource management and land use.
+Our Program Advisor, Lisa M. Fox has actively supported the development of water and regional planning regulations, policies, and frameworks and provides expert advice to all our clients on water reuse, water sustainability, integrated resource management and land use.

 Case Study - Ecological Wastewater Treatment & Reuse

 Through our work with Wheatland County, we have confirmed the feasibility of innovative ecological wastewater treatment (EWT) systems in small rural communities.

 Analysis of the various small scale wastewater treatment options concluded that both package plants and ecological wastewater treatment can provide a high quality economic solution for small communities.
 The technologies are both affordable and scalable.
 The reduced land footprint and opportunity to customize the effluent for agricultural purposes enhances the viability with respect to economic development in Rural Alberta.

 This important project is now in the implementation phase and we are navigating regulatory pathways for the establishment of an algae-based wastewater system that will treat septic and raw wastewater from the small rural hamlet.
 This project wouldn't have been possible without the support of the Federation of Canadian Municipalities, leadership from Municipal Council, and active collaboration with Alberta's Regulators.

 Water reuse is an important consideration in the overall water management strategy of a community.
 Reclaimed water supply can bridge short-term fluctuations in surface, ground, or rain water.
 Furthermore, leveraging wastewater as a water source capitalizes on its year-round reliability.
 This is critical in the South Saskatchewan River Basin, where access to growth is limited due to the closure of the basin to new surface water allocations.